golubitsky/music/README.md

 ### Features

+- [x] Display all 12 notes in random order.
+  - [x] Sometimes with flats.
+  - [x] Sometimes with sharps.
 - [x] Flashcards for polychord fractions.
 - [ ] Flashcards for chord -> mode
   - [ ] Major